 The Home-Based Palliative Care team supports seriously ill patients for one to two years before they transition to hospice, though sometimes patients are referred to the team when they are much closer to end-of-life.
 In these instances, the team helps patients transition to traditional hospice care.

-The Home-Based Palliative Care program was launched Massachusetts General Hospital in 2014.
-In the years since, it has also been adopted by Brigham and Women’s Hospital.
-The goal is to scale this program across the Partners system.
+The Home-Based Palliative Care program was launched at Massachusetts General Hospital in 2014.
+In the years since, it has also been adopted by Brigham and Women’s Hospital and Newton-Wellesley Hospital.
+The goal is to scale this program across the Mass General Brigham system.

 Hospice is an intervention that patients and their families can elect when a patient has a terminal illness, a life expectancy of six months or less, and has decided to forego any further curative treatment for their illness.
 The care focuses on managing the physical, spiritual and emotional needs of the patient and their loved ones at the end-of-life.
 Hospice care can occur in one’s home or in hospice services in nursing facilities, assisted living facilities, hospice homes, or hospitals.

-This group of hospices is identified by Partners as meeting specific standards of quality in organizational structure and stability, clinical capabilities, geographic service area, clinical quality indicators, care at the time of death, bereavement care, and provider and family satisfaction.
+This group of hospices is identified by Mass General Brigham as meeting specific standards of quality in organizational structure and stability, clinical capabilities, geographic service area, clinical quality indicators, care at the time of death, bereavement care, and provider and family satisfaction.

-*The Partners Hospice Collaborative Network includes the Cooley Dickinson VNA & Hospice, an affiliate of Partners Healthcare.
+*The Hospice Collaborative Network includes the Cooley Dickinson VNA & Hospice, an affiliate of Mass General Brigham.